guigsc/design-pattern-study/DesignPatternStudy/DesignPatternStudy.Creational.Factory/readme.md

 Factory is a creation design pattern which is used to create different implementation objects of the same type

 ### Purpose
-This project tries to show an example of factory design patter without using switch/cases.
+This project tries to show an example of factory design pattern without using switch/cases.

 ### Project concept
 Design a logger API (class) which can log to different mediums like based on and string input: